Theresa Caputo Will Read Several Big Name Celebrities On ‘Long Island Medium’ Season 9

 Something that has never happened before on Long Island Medium will also take place this season.
 The same spirit emerges at two different readings, completely and utterly shocking Theresa.
 The two readings are unrelated, but fans will have to watch the rest of the season to find out why this spirit showed up more than once.

-Season 9 will also see Theresa go wedding dress shopping with her daughter, Victoria Caputo.
+Season 9 will also see Theresa, who looks better than ever, go wedding dress shopping with her daughter, Victoria Caputo.
 Naturally, a spirit tries to connect with the mother while engaging in this special day with her daughter.
 In true TLC fashion, Theresa will take Victoria to shop at Kleinfeld’s in New York City — the home of the popular TV series Say Yes to the Dress.

 One lucky fan will also have the chance to win a reading with Theresa.
 Stay tuned to the show to find out how to win a reading with the medium.